MaxNickell/MaxNickell/README.md

 ---

 ### 📚 Education
 - **Purdue University, West Lafayette, IN**
-  *BS in Computer Science*
+  *MS in Computer Science* - December 2026
+  Focus in Computer Vision

+- **Purdue University, West Lafayette, IN**
-  Concentration in Machine Intelligence | Minors in Mathematics and Management
+  *BS in Computer Science* - December 2025 Concentration in Machine Learning | Minor in Mathematics

 ---